-Roberto Vegnuti is struggling to dramatize the contradictions and aspirations that comprise the success story of the Cinque Terre, perhaps the best-known tourist attraction on the Ligurian coast of western Italy.
+Roberto Vegnuti is struggling to dramatize the contradictions and aspirations that comprise the success story of the Cinque Terre, perhaps the best-known tourist attraction on the Ligurian coast of western Italy, famous for its beaches and coastal hiking trails.
 As head of marketing for the Consorzio Turistico Cinque Terre (the Tourism Consortium of the Five Lands), he is responsible for explaining these incongruities to a group of journalists as we wander the narrow winding streets of Monterosso, the northernmost and largest of the five villages.

 For more Italy inspiration, take a look at our 7 Day Italy Itinerary that will take you from Venice to Rome.

 We try to pay attention as he insists that the effetto cartolina (the postcard effect) barely scratches the surface of what the Cinque Terre have to offer.
 History here dates back to Roman times.
 Culture includes a Nobel Prize-winning poet and writer, Eugenio Montale, who drew his inspiration from local geography.
 Food and wine include specialties found nowhere else, such as locally-grown lemons, locally-fished anchovies, and Sciacchetrà, a prestigious dessert passito grown only on the hills around us.